 The home furnishings category has recorded year-over-year gains for the first time in almost two years, Furniture Today reports.
 The gain was a real improvement too: In February 2023, sales popped a modest 0.1 percent, whereas the most recent data from the U.S. Department of Commerce shows $11.18 billion in sales—a 1.5 percent boost from October of last year.
 Still, the new numbers weren’t all rosy: Last month’s sales marked a decline of 1.3 percent from September’s pace, and the furniture and home category’s cumulative year-to-date sales are down 3.9 percent from the same point last year.

 California-based lighting and furniture retailer Lamps Plus agreed to a $4.1 million settlement in a case brought forth by the Los Angeles district attorney’s office, which alleged that the company engaged in false advertising and unfair competition, Furniture Today reports.
 The lawsuit centered on the retailer’s use of false “compare at” tags to display a lower sale price, which the DA claims was used to market Lamps Plus products without any clear correlation to a specific competitor in the market.
-The suit also alleges Lamps Plus used a phony “strike through” advertised reference price to indicate a bargain, despite the fact that the item was never sold at the lower price.
+The suit also alleges Lamps Plus used a phony “strike through” advertised reference price to indicate a bargain, despite the fact that the item was never sold at the higher price.
 Lamps Plus has not admitted any liability or wrongdoing, but has cooperated with the investigation.
 The company did not respond to FT’s request for comment.

 The global personal luxury goods industry is set to record a 2 percent sales decline for 2024, marking the sector’s first significant decline (aside from the pandemic) since the 2008 financial crisis, Reuters reports.
 According to a new report from management consultancy Bain & Company on apparel, beauty and accessories, the drop reflects a particularly sharp decline in China—which it predicts will see a sales drop of 20 to 22 percent—and weaker consumer confidence across the board.
 Over the last two years, the global luxury consumer base has shrunk by 50 million from a total of roughly 400 million consumers, Bain partner Federica Levato told Reuters.